Holburne News

 6 people spoke for the application.
 Most declared a direct association with the museum but some were apparently unconnected with it.
 Aside from the reiteration of the museum's business needs (which are not a planning issue) they in the main liked the extension because it was modern and distinctive, though one did worry about the continued deterioration of the listed building if the Holburne did not get its grant and could not afford the repairs.

-The first of two ward councillors to speak was Mick Coombes who extolled Parry as an architect (tell that to the people who hate what he did to Paternoster Square) and came up with the rather curious line that pastiche degrades the original.
+The first of two ward councillors to speak was Nick Coombes who extolled Parry as an architect (tell that to the people who hate what he did to Paternoster Square) and came up with the rather curious line that pastiche degrades the original.
 (As both the Guildhall and the Pump Room have a pastiche extension on an original building, one wonders how badly degraded he thinks they are!).
 Terry Gazzard also spoke, with details of a survey of the Pulteney Estate residents, which revealed a smaller majority against the planning application than he was expecting.

 In response to questions from various committee members, the case officer explained that PPG15 provided for a balance between community benefit and loss of historic fabric (but omitted to say that the primary concern needs to be the damage that would be caused to a conservation area); that the limits on the size of an extension in the Local Plan only applied in the Green Belt areas; that the extension once built becomes Grade I listed and cannot subsequently be removed.